 - Exercise of course!
 Walking or spend time outside for some good ‘ole Vitamin D!

 - Journal.
 This is a favorite!
 Journalling is a great way to not only track your food and your mood, but also your progress and those stress triggers that could be derailing you!
-This is may all time favorite journal!

 - Take long baths.
 In spite of having a toddler and preschooler, I always took long baths.
 Yep, locked the door and everything! 🙂 (No, they weren’t home alone, the hubby was always home and in charge! lol)